Note: The article is outdated, it will be updated soon.

 In this regard, I could have added that website to the Bookmarks tab.
 However, I usually prefer to maintain a safe distance from the Chrome browser’s bookmark section unless it’s something that I have to revisit often.

-This is because finding the right site from the plentitude of ones already stored inside the Bookmarks is quite a challenging task in itself.
+This is because finding the right site from the plentitude of ones already stored inside the Bookmarks is quite challenging.
 And I guess many users would echo this thought as well.

 So what else could be done?
-Well, if you are a Chrome user, then there’s some good news.
+If you are a Chrome user, there’s some good news.

 The browser has recently added a new Reading List feature that allows you to save the desired articles and access them when needed.
-This is somewhat similar to Microsoft Edge’s Collection List but comes with some added benefits.
+This is similar to Microsoft Edge’s Collection List but has some added benefits.
 The biggest of it is that you could sync with your Google account and access it across all the linked devices.

 Enable Reading List in Chrome